Chubbyman2/Emotion_Detector/README.md

 https://drive.google.com/drive/folders/1bCFKTkmItIZl73YNUq5QXppLpIdmTgUv

-Method used to Increase Accuracy of the Model:
+Methods used to Increase Accuracy of the Model:

 -Data Generator, used on training set: rotations, shearing, horizontal and vertical shifts, zooms, horizontal flip, shuffling dataset